shifat71/blood-donation-app/README.md

 - [ ] Location-based donor discovery with map integration
 - [ ] Donation history analytics and insights
 - [ ] Privacy controls for donor information
-- [ ] Public feed for all donor posts
-- [ ] Commenting and interaction features
-- [ ] Mobile app version

 ---